Nanousis/RiscY/README.md

 ## Future Enhancements

-- **DRAM Controller & SDRAM Support:** Expand memory capabilities.
+- **✓ DRAM Controller & SDRAM Support:** Expand memory capabilities.
-- **Enhanced CPU Performance:** Add branch prediction, out-of-order execution, and performance monitors.
+- **Enhanced CPU Performance:** Add branch prediction, performance monitors, and (far fetched) out-of-order execution.
-- **Operating System Integration:** Port a lightweight RTOS (e.g., Zephyr) to support multitasking.
+- **✓ Operating System Integration:** Port a lightweight RTOS (e.g., Zephyr) to support multitasking.
 - **Peripheral Expansion:** Develop additional controllers (SD card, I2C, GPIO) and explore multicore configurations.
+- **Data cache:** Expand memory capabilities.

 ---

 ## Acknowledgments

 Developed at the **University of Thessaly**.
-Special thanks to the contributors of Gowin IDE, the riscv toolchain, and the open-source community for providing invaluable resources and support.
+Special thanks to the contributors, the riscv toolchain, and the open-source community for providing invaluable resources and support.
+Further thanks to Nand2Mario for providing information on the numerous peripherals of the boards.

 ---